 So how can you make sure readers get to your site quickly and become loyal followers?
 Here are some ideas:

 3 Ways To Speed Up Your Blog

 The less space your images take up, the better so try your best not to upload ginormous files.
 If you use Lightroom or Photoshop you can utilize presets that will help cut down on the size of your images both in terms of pixels and MBs.
 I’ve also used ShortPixel to help me scale down my images.
 Though you’ll have to make sure to toggle off the option that keeps the original files on your server (it takes up so much space!)

 2. Offload your media

 This one has been a game-changer for both this blog and Beige House.
 Send your images, videos, gifs, etc off to a dedicated server that does nothing but hosts your images.
-Most big companies use services like Amazon S3 but I use Publitio because they’re way more idiot-proof AND have a WordPress plugin that helps you auto-offload media from your domain to theirs.
-One caveat: I’d recommend using a plugin like Broken Link Checker once you offload images to make sure nothing weird happens with your old URLs.
+Most big companies use services like Amazon S3 but I use Publitio because they’re way more idiot-proof AND have a Wordpress plugin that helps you auto-offload media from your domain to theirs.
+One caveat: I’d recommend using a plugin like WP 301 Redirect once you offload images to make sure nothing weird happens with your old URLs.